nitya308/nuggets-game/IMPLEMENTATION.md

 #### grid_Print
 	Initialize empty printstring.
-	For int 0 to grid’s height*width
+	grid_locationConvert for coordinates
-		if the int (key) is not in the set of visible locations (set_find) append a space “ “ to the printstring. else
-			Append the char stored in the set to the printstring.
+		make string literal of int for keys into set if the key) is not in the set of visible locations (set_find) append a space “ “ to the printstring. else if key corresponds to dummy item “g” append the grid character from that location to the printstring else (means set contains special character like gold or player) Append the char stored in the set to the printstring.
 		If int%grid width is 0
 			add a newline character to the printstring